 While not true in every instance, our experience indicates various red flags are employees who are living beyond their means, employees refusing to take vacation, and those who exhibit excessive control issues in the workplace.

-to learn more about our forensic CPA services.
+Contact Veriti Consulting at (877) 520-1280 or email us to learn more about our forensic accounting services.